a5-stable/random_gem/README.md

 # RandomGem

-RandomGem is a Ruby gem that selects a random gem from RubyGems and returns its name.
+RandomGem is a Ruby gem that picks a random gem from RubyGems and returns its info.
 Also, it provides a command to add a random gem to your Gemfile.

 ## Installation